-Situated a stone's throw from the Grand Sablon, in a 1888-built neo-Flemish house, the facade is recognisable by its turret and sculpted balcony.
-This former lawyer's office with its imposing chimneys houses Jonathan F. Kugel's Cabinet de Curiosités Contemporain, which mixes periods and styles through a programme of themed exhibitions.
+Steps away from the bustling Grand Sablon, a neo-Flemish house built in 1888 beckons.
+Its facade, adorned with a turret and a sculpted balcony, is a distinctive landmark.
+This former lawyer's office, with its imposing chimneys, now houses Jonathan F. Kugel's Cabinet de Curiosités Contemporain.
+Here, time and style playfully interweave through a program of themed exhibitions.

 Jonathan F. Kugel